Yogurt is a commonly used dairy product that contains lively cultures. If you bought yogurt and haven’t used it in one or two weeks, it’s still good.

 It’s tough to pinpoint the specific shelf life for yogurt because there are so many different varieties, flavorings, and preservatives included.
 Therefore, your best bet is to go by the best-by or expiry date on the packaging.

-Once you’ve opened your yogurt, you should use it within a week after opening.
+Once you’ve opened your yogurt, you should use it within a week after opening it.
 To enjoy your yogurt at its best quality, you should try to consume the whole pot within 3-5 days.

-Now: Although you should go by the expiry date and 3-5 day limit after opening yogurt, you can extend your yogurt’s life by storing it properly.
-(Missed that?
+Now: Although you should go by the expiry date and 3-5 day limit after opening the yogurt, you can extend your yogurt’s life by storing it properly.
+(Miss that?
 Scroll up!)

 So, what’s the bottom line?

-With a proper focus on temperature and usability duration, it will be far better to finish the leftovers within seven days after opening.
-Any suspicion in smell, taste, and texture should be enough for discarding the yogurt.
+With a proper focus on temperature and usability duration, finishing the leftovers within seven days after opening will be far better.
+Any suspicion in smell, taste, and texture should be enough to discard the yogurt.